-Learn how we can help you live a full and rewarding life with diabetes
+Learn how Sunset Health can help you live a full and enjoyable life with diabetes

 Living with Diabetes

-Diabetes education is important and must be accompanied by action and self-care activities for patient to completely benefit.
+Education for diabetes is important and must be accompanied by action and self-care activities for patients to completely benefit.
 Self-management activities include behaviors such as adopting a healthy diet plan, avoiding high-fat foods, getting consistent exercise and monitoring your glucose.
-Lowering glucose levels in the bloodstream may be the main goal of diabetes self-management but it cannot be the only objective for a patient.
-Adjustments in these activities should also be evaluated for mental and emotional well-being.
+Lowering glucose levels in the bloodstream may be one of the main goals of diabetes self-management however, it cannot be the only objective for a patient.
+Changes in activities should also be observed and evaluated for mental and emotional well-being.

-Engaging in regular physical activity is associated with improved health and overall well-being among diabetics.
-The National Institutes of Health and the American College of Sports Medicine recommend that all adults, including those with diabetes, should engage in regular physical activity.
+Engaging in regular physical activities is associated with improved health and overall well-being among diabetics.
+The National Institutes of Health and the American College of Sports Medicine recommends that all adults, including those with diabetes, should engage in regular physical activity.